CoRS-Tech/OxfordDictionaryApiDotNet/README.md

 .NET CLI: ```dotnet add package OxfordDictionaryApiDotNet```

+Or simply download this repository from the 'Code' dropdown menu.

+#Usage

+It only takes 3 lines of code to retrieve a definition:

-4) Use the Entries client to fetch information about a word:
+1) Use the Entries client to fetch information about a word:

 ```csharp
 var entries = new EntriesClient("appId", "appKey");
 var entry = await entries.FindEntryAsync("entanglement");
 ```

-5) There are many things a word can return, but you can always use a helper method for convenience:
+2) There are many things a word can return, but you can always use a helper method for convenience:

 ```csharp
 var definition = entry.FindFirstDefinition();